Dec 04, 2024

 7.3.0 Promotion for Adjunct and Teaching Specialist Faculty

 Faculty in adjunct and teaching specialist contracts are not eligible for promotion except in the case of faculty hired at the rank of instructor without the terminal degree.
-Upon the completion of the terminal degree, the rank of assistant professor will be granted by the academic dean.
+Upon completion of the terminal degree, the rank of assistant professor will be granted by the academic dean.
 Faculty members in adjunct and teaching specialist contracts at the rank of assistant or associate are not eligible for promotion.
 Promotion to associate and full professor is only available to tenured faculty.